markgx/jquery-check-all/README.md

 - container: A selector string or jQuery object of the element which contains the children checkboxes.
 Defaults to `document`.
 - childCheckboxes: A selector string or jQuery object of the children checkboxes.
 Defaults to `input[type=checkbox]`. _Note_: if you supply this option, make sure what you're passing are checkboxes.
+- showIndeterminate: a boolean which specifies whether to display the check all checkbox in the indeterminate state if a subset of the children checkboxes are selected.

 ## Requirements